bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

-# Add the imbot.command.register Team
+# Add the command imbot.command.register

 {% note warning "We are still updating this page" %}